-In the pure Capacitor circuit, the current flowing through the capacitor leads the voltage by an angle of 90 degrees.
-The phasor diagram and the waveform of voltage, current and power is shown below
+In the pure capacitor circuit, the current flowing through the capacitor leads the voltage by an angle of 90 degrees.
+The phasor diagram and the waveform of voltage, current and power are shown below:

-The value of voltage and current is not maximised at the same time because of the phase difference as they are out of phase with each other by an angle of 90 degrees.
+The values of voltage and current are not maximised at the same time because of the phase difference as they are out of phase with each other by an angle of 90 degrees.

 Power in Pure Capacitor Circuit